zakandrewking/til/emacs/swap_words.md

 # Swap words in Emacs

-I wind up swapping the order or function arguments all the time (usually because I've forgotten the correct order for some kind of mapping function).
+I wind up swapping the order of function arguments all the time (usually because I've forgotten the correct order for some kind of mapping function).
 For example, I just used the lodash function `mapValues` incorrectly: